×

 When we asked people why foreigners move to Luxembourg, they responded:

 "Luxembourg is an attractive destination for expats due to its high standard of living, excellent infrastructure, and strong economy.
 The country is also known for its low taxes, making it an attractive option for those looking to save money.
 Additionally, Luxembourg is a multilingual country, with French, German, and Luxembourgish all spoken, making it a great place for those looking to learn a new language.
 The country also offers a wide range of cultural activities, from museums and galleries to festivals and concerts, making it a great place to explore and experience new things.
-Finally, Luxembourg is a safe and secure country, with a low crime rate and a strong sense of community, making it an ideal place to live and work," said one expat.
+Finally, Luxembourg is a safe and secure country, with a low crime rate and a strong sense of community, making it an ideal place to live and work," wrote one expat living in Luxembourg.

 AGS Worldwide MoversAGS Worldwide Movers